marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ### When to use the standard deviation and the confidence interval for the average?

 That depends on the information you want to provide.
 If the message is on the spread of the grain size population (e.g. to compare between different grain size distributions) the standard deviation or, alternatively, the interquartile range is the metric to use.
 If the interest is in the precision of the average or in comparing differences averages between different grain size populations the confidence interval is your metric (e.g. when using paleopiezometers).
+More precisely:

+The **standard deviation** (s.d.) is the typical difference between each value and the mean value.
+So, in this case it describes how broadly the sample grain size values are distributed.

+The **standard error of the mean** (s.e.m.) is an estimate of how variable the means will be if the experiment or measure is repeated multiple times.
+The s.e.m. may serve to check whether sets of samples are likely to come from the same or a similar population.

+The **95 % confidence internal** (C.I., 95%) means that the population mean will lie in this interval with 95% confidence.

 ### What is an MSD value?
 What is it used for?